 What would happen if you applied for life insurance and made a false statement on the application?
 What would happen if you got life insurance and marijuana use was a common practice that you did not disclose?

 You may face the cancellation of your policy when the insurance company finds out that you have materially misrepresented or misstated your application details.
 Or worse, when the time comes that you need to make a claim, your claim may be denied, and all future attempts to get insurance would be impeded.Various surveys have shown that partaking of marijuana is quite popular in Canada (some statistics show that over 50% of Canadians believe that the drug should be legalized), not only with the stereotypical student and young users, but with the well-to-do middle class as well.
 So, how does this affect thousands of Canadians seeking life insurance?
+Is buying weed online safe?
+Is it safe for me to smoke marijuana without it affecting my life insurance?
+Can I still have medical insurance and still consume marijuana in different ways?
+For example: in the form of cbd gummies for sale in the Canadian market?
 When we say “life Insurance” and “marijuana” together, does this affect your prospects of getting life insurance and if so, how much more will you have to pay?

 For the most part, life insurance companies will treat a marijuana user as a smoker.
 If you have smoked marijuana within the last year, you should still declare it on your life insurance policy application form, and you will probably be given a standard smokers policy.
 If your use is recreational, then there is no getting away from it – you will be given the more expensive smoker’s policy.
 If after a year you have not smoked marijuana, you may be eligible for a premium reduction.